pauldeen79/CrossCutting/README.md

 * IExpressionStringParser has been renamed to IExpressionStringEvaluator and IExpresionStringParserProcessor to IExpressionString.
 * IMathematicExpressionParser has been renamed to IMathematicExpressionEvaluator and IMathematicExpressionProcessor to IMathematicExpression.
 * FormattableStringParserResult has been renamed to GenericFormattableString.

+# ExpressionEvaluator

+The ExpressionEvaluator is a full rewrite of the Parsers project, where and Expression is the entry type for everything.
+An expression can contain the following things:
+* Strings, like "hello world"
+* Interpolated strings, like "hello {name}"
+* Booleans "true" and "false"
+* Constructors like "new DateTime(2025, 1 ,1)"
+* DateTime.Now and DateTime.Today, as well as the Date and DateTime functions to create a custom DateTime value
+* Numeric values, both integer and floating point types like "1.3" and "12"
+* Mathematic operators like +, -, * and /, including brackets, for example "(1 + 1) * 13"
+* Binary operators && and || for example "true && true"
+* Unary operator ! to inverse a boolean value like "!true"
+* Comparison operators <, <=, >, >=, == and != for example "true != false"
+* Indexers like MyArray[1]
+* Built-in methods for DateTime values: AddDays, AddHours, AddMinuts, AddMonths, AddSeconds and AddYears
+* Built-in functions for String values: Left, Right, Mid
+* Built-in methods for String values: ToCamelCase, ToLower, ToPascalCase and ToUpper
+* Cast and Convert functions to cast and convert values to other types
+* Coalesce function, to get the first value that is not null
+* ToString method to convert objects to string
+* IsNull function to check for null values
+* Optional support for reflection to get property values or invoke methods
+* Type-safe properties, without reflection: Array.Length, String.Length, ICollection.Count, and Year/Month/Day/Hour/Minute/Second/Date for DateTime
+* Support for context using delegates, in order to allow lazy evaluation
+* Support for adding custom functions and generic functions, using dependency injection
+* Support for adding custom expression components, using dependency injection
+* Support for adding custom instance methods, constructors and properties, using dependency injection

+Design decisions:
+* Extendable through Dependency Injection
+* Result-based, exception free.
+When an exception occurs, just check the Status property of the result, and you can see the details using the Exception property if you want
+* Free of reflection by default, but you can enable it
+* Allow duck-typing for properties and methods, with or without reflection
+* Without reflection, you have to write DotExpressionComponents to implement the members
+* Basic support for discoverability and validation, using a Parse method.
+This will return the status (Ok/Invalid) and the return type of the expression, as well as some details like the inner results, and the type that handles this expression